KiTechSoftware/gcr-laravel/README.md

 The current image tags available are:

-- 11-laravel-alpine
-- 11-laravel-debian
+- latest
-- 11-lumen-alpine
+- alpine
-- 11-lumen-debian
+- debian

 ### Downloading an Image